ahlulmukh/minionlab-autoreff/readme.md

 This bot automates the process of creating accounts and using referral codes for the StreamAi platform.

+## UPDATE

+because developer web stream not allowed temp email generator again, so im using gmail api for the ref.

 ## Features

 - Automatically generates random email addresses.